lbrown10/gravitas/README.md

 - [Atom](https://atom.io/)
 - [Brackets](http://brackets.io/)

 ### Installing

-Cloning this repository should give you the necessary software to begin development:
+Cloning this repository and calling yarn in the main directory should give you the necessary software to begin development:

 ```
 $ git clone https://github.com/nguyen-amanda/strong-attractor gravitas
+$ yarn
 ```

 ## Built With